 Art.21

-The bodies of guarantee and control of …NAME OF THE LING.. are: the Board of Auditors and the College of Guarantors.
+The General Sangha Assembly of the Ling has the prerogative to establish, when deemed necessary the Board of Auditors and the Board of Guarantors.
+These are the bodies of guarantee and control of …NAME OF THE LING...
 The members of both bodies are elected by the General Sangha Assembly of the Ling.
 Membership lasts for three years and they can be reelected.
 Both bodies of guarantee and control resolve on a simple majority, if necessary via mail, electronic mail, teleconferences etc.

 Art.
 22